StevenBlack/vocab/million-dollar-words.md

 Excessively talkative in a silly, chattering way.
 Often misused to mean just plain friendly and willing to talk, which is loquacious.
 Save garrulous to describe relatives who call frequently and make it impossible to get off the telephone no matter how hard you try.
-Pronounced GAH-RUH-LUSS.

 ### gatefold